 • ✅ Supports US corporations, LLCs, sole proprietors, and freelancers in over 200 countries

-• ✅ No minimum balances, no transfer fees and unlimited transactions.
+• ✅ No minimum balances, low currency exchange fees (1%), and unlimited transactions

 Things to note ⚠️